inf0lio/grumpy-test/README.md

 ### Running the tests
 Execute the all tests:
 ```
-mvn clean test -Pall
+mvn clean test
 ```
-Only the end-to-end test:
+Only the end-to-end tests:
 ```
 mvn clean test -Pe2e
 ```